Using Music to Expand Youthful Minds

-In addition to music, these young leaders can expect to learn lots of valuable skills from the Ark.
-The Ark has always featured a plethora of interactive after school and summer programs like recreational sports, health and nutrition and creative enrichment to youths and young adults from ages 6 to 21.
+In addition to music, these young leaders can expect to learn lots of valuable skills from The Ark.
+The program has always featured a plethora of interactive after school and summer programs like recreational sports, health and nutrition and creative enrichment to youths and young adults from ages 6 to 21.

 Julion says that youth who sign up for the new multimedia program can expect to learn significant multimedia skills.
 Participants will learn journalism, broadcasting, and photojournalism, as well as video production and photography.
-According to him, the program will“expose the youth to the world of creative media broadcasting and journalism skills.”
+According to Julion, the program will “expose the youth to the world of creative media broadcasting and journalism skills.”

 Giving Youth a Career Advantage

 Clearly, youth will get a rich musical experience.
 Beyond that, those interested in media as a whole will learn some valuable journalism skills that most won’t learn until well into college.
 Julion says the need to expand the program was based on the need to teach the youth all facets of media.
 He explained, “We really want to introduce them to a world of creative resources to complement our other programs.”